huggingface/blog/zero-shot-eval-on-the-hub.md

 ![Evaluation on the Hub](assets/106_zero_shot_eval_on_the_hub/eval_hub.png)

 Plotting the results from the WinoBias task, we find that smaller models are more likely to select the anti-stereotypical pronoun for a sentence, while larger models are more likely to learn stereotypical associations between gender and occupation in text.
+This corroborates trends from other bias benchmarks, like BIG-Bench and

 ![Winobias](./assets/106_zero_shot_eval_on_the_hub/winobias.png)